The Cave Park of the Cave State

 The park's visitor center contains displays and exhibits that showcase Missouri as the Cave State and explain the significance of Onondaga Cave.
 During the summer season, nature programs are held for park visitors, including tours of the other spectacular cave in the park, Cathedral Cave.

 Not all of the park's spectacular features are underground.
-Located five miles from the park's main section is a 317-acre unit that contains the Vilander Bluff Natural Area, which features some of the highest bluffs along the Meramec River.
+Located 5 miles from the park's main section is a 317-acre unit that contains the Vilander Bluff Natural Area, which features some of the highest bluffs along the Meramec River.
 These towering dolomite bluffs provide a spectacular view of the Meramec River valley.
+Click here for a map and directions to the Vilander Bluff Natural Area.